eu-digital-identity-wallet/eudi-docs-site/docs/Test/Introduction.md

 ## Test with the Proximity Verifier

-[Use](../Verifier Application/) the Proximity Verifier (Testing) app to test and validate your wallet implementation.
+[Use](../Proximity Verifier/) the Proximity Verifier app to test and validate your wallet implementation.